dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/enterprise-and-business-architectures.md

 A: They are used to ensure compatibility of proposed designs with existing architectures or to understand how these architectures might change
 B: Their sole purpose is to track the implementation timeline of changes
 C: They focus on the personal development plans of the employees
-D: They are used to draft legal documents for organizational changes
+D: They are used to draft legal documents for organizational changes and compliance
 Answer: A
 Explanation: Enterprise and Business Architectures play a crucial role in the design and implementation of organizational changes by ensuring that proposed designs can operate within the existing architectures or understanding how those architectures might need to change.
 They help identify system, data limitations, and reuse opportunities, influencing the feasibility of design options.
 ```